srid/ema-template/README.md

   - To add/remove Haskell dependencies, see the .cabal file.
 If a dependency is unavailable in nixpkgs, you can override it (to point to say a Git repo) in the `overrides` attribute of flake.nix.
 You can imitate the manner in which the `ema` (or `lvar`) package itself is overriden.
 - To generate static site, run: `nix build; mkdir ./output && (cd ./content  && ../result/bin/ema-template gen $(pwd)/output)`
   - You might want to change or remove the `<base>` tag in `Main.hs` depending where you will be deploying the site.

+## Non-Nix workflow

+In order to use this repository without Nix, such as with plain Cabal or Stack, you must hae the following installed manually:

+- ghcid (used by `bin/run-haskell` which `./Procfile` invokes)
+- https://github.com/srid/tailwind-haskell (depends on tailwincss CLI -- the npm package, along with official plugins)
+- [foreman](http://ddollar.github.io/foreman/) (or one of its rewrites)

+Adjust `./Procfile`, and use `foreman start` to run it.